jarossk/car-search-react/README.md

 # Search Car
-Search car app is simple app implemented in React.js.
-Project is configured from scratch with webpack and babel features.
+Search car is app implemented in React.js.
+Project is configured from scratch with webpack and babel.
+Data is file in JSON format fetched via axios library from simple node.js server.

 ### Installing
 First install all dependencies